 You know how you sometimes want McDonald's instead of Shake Shack?
-Sometimes you just don't feel like watching an anime masterpiece.
-While plenty of acclaimed series appear on every anime fan's bucket list, those often require intense concentration and time that you simply do not have at the moment.
-Even the most intellectual people in the world aren't always in the mood for the greats.
-Sometimes when you're tired or distracted, the best salve comes in the form of mediocre anime.
+Sometimes you don't feel like watching an anime masterpiece.
+While plenty of acclaimed series appear on every anime fan's bucket list, those often require intense concentration and time you do not have at the moment.
+Even the most intelligent people aren't always in the mood for the greats.
+Sometimes, when you're tired or distracted, the best salve comes in the form of mediocre anime.

 Average anime demands little of you, both in time and attention.
 It presents characters who might be pleasant or amusing, but never particularly nuanced.
-A series's premise may start out with promise, only to derail itself before it ever reaches its potential.
+Its premise may start out with promise, only to derail itself before the series ever reaches its potential.
 Extremely okay anime rely on hackneyed tropes, but hey, those tropes exist because people enjoy them.
-They're not bad shows, they're just not amazing.
+They're not bad shows - they're just not amazing.

 There's no shame in kicking back with an anime that's just okay.
-They're good background noise for all the chores you've been putting off.
+It's good background noise for all the chores you've put off.

-After accidentally asking out an older man in an online game, Hideki Nishimura becomes reluctant to accept the affections of Ako, an ineffective healer who plays a cute girl in-game.
+After accidentally asking out an older man in an online game, Hideki Nishimura becomes reluctant to accept the affections of Ako, an ineffective healer who plays a cute girl in the game.
 Ako turns out to be a real girl, along with the two "male" members of his party - and they all go to Hideki's school!

 The anime offers a few interesting moments, especially those involving Ako's genuine difficulty with separating fantasy from reality.
-However, the romance rings a little hollow, and the premise feels pretty contrived overall.
+But the romance rings a little hollow, and the premise feels contrived overall.

 Very, very little plot goes into this anime.
-The focus falls largely on the innovative drinks Sora comes up with, and the supportive relationship between husband and wife.
-This anime won't change your life, but it might give you some interesting ideas for cocktails.
+The focus falls on the innovative drinks Sora comes up with, and the supportive relationship between husband and wife.
+This anime won't change your life, but it might give you fun ideas for cocktails.